Employer of Record Japan

 To simplify your expansion process let Infotree Global assist you to deal with all the complexities.
 Be it hiring employees or distributing payroll or taking care of expenses, we are there to assist you at every step.
 Partner with us and start your global business without worries.

-No matter whether you already have a company on international location or you are going to establish the one, an employer of record can help you significantly.
+Diverse Solutions – No matter whether you already have a company in an international location or you are going to establish one, an employer of record can help you significantly.
 The employer of record Company can hire staff on your behalf without setting up a subsidiary in Japan.
 If your firm is already operating, using EOR for managing payroll tasks can be a great idea as they can present an effective solution to tax and accounting responsibilities in the country.

 Why Infotree Global Solutions?